|

 of a great job and was considered to be higher quality and was more expensive.

-The EPA's New Lead
+The EPA’s

-The EPA’s new, more stringent, lead paint safety rules
+new, more stringent, lead paint safety rules go into effect on April 22,

-go into effect on April 22, 2010 and apply to all residential properties
+2010 and apply to all residential properties built prior to 1978.
+The

-built prior to 1978.
-The new regulations require contractor certification
+new regulations require contractor certification and very specific documentation

-and very specific documentation along with specific work and disposal
+along with specific work and disposal procedures to prevent lead contamination.

-procedures to prevent lead contamination.
-The rules apply to all contractors
+The rules apply to all contractors (or an individual performing substantially

-(or an individual performing substantially the same work for compensation),
+the same work for compensation), plumbers, painters, electricians and

-or individuals involved in painting or remodeling homes built prior to
+or remodeling homes built prior to 1978 MUST be EPA certified and registered

-1978 MUST be EPA certified and registered in order to perform the work.
+in order to perform the work.

-paint supplier, Sherwin-Williams, has put together a very informative
+Our paint supplier, Sherwin-Williams, has put together

-brochure that you can view by clicking (HERE).
+a very informative brochure that you can view by clicking (HERE).

-information concerning this critical regulation is available at www.epa.gov/lead/pubs/renovation.htm.
+More information concerning this critical regulation

-We are passionate about creating value for our
+We are passionate about creating value for

-clients and building lasting relationships.
+our clients and building lasting relationships.
 "Remodeling Insights"

 is designed to provide meaningful information to assist you in preserving